-You may receive a 72-hour (3-day) emergency supply of a prescribed drug if a medication is needed without delay and prior authorization (PA) is not available.
-This applies to all drugs requiring a PA, either because they are non-preferred drugs on the Preferred Drug List or because they are subject to analysis for getting your money back.
+You may receive a 72-hour emergency supply of a prescribed drug if a medication is needed without delay and if a medication requires prior authorization but the prescribing physician cannot be contacted.
+This applies to all drugs requiring a prior authorization, either because they are non-preferred drugs on the preferred drug list or because they are subject to analysis for getting your money back.
 The pharmacist at your pharmacy will decide in the end if they want to give out the 3-day supply or not.
-The choice is up to the pharmacist.